Denotes Collaboratively Trained Professional

 See Dr. Rohrbaugh’s website for more information about her training, experience, publications, and approach to divorcing families.

-She is a certified Collaborative Coach and Mediator.
+She is a certified Collaborative Coach, mediator, and therapist.
 She is a member of the International Collaborative Law Council, Massachusetts Collaborative Law Council (MCLC), and Southeastern Collaborative Law practice group.
 She is a member of the Mass Council on Family Mediation.
 She consults with schools, hospitals, lawyers, the courts, and doctors on complex issues such as divorce, alienation, learning disability, life transition and behavioral issues.